NeckersBOX/imel/README.md

 # What's Imel

-Imel is a library for image elaboration.
+Imel is a library for images elaboration.
 Include tools to create, draw, save and modify different images types with more then 240 functions.
 It's thinked to be easy to use with a good compromise between speed and memory usage.